-8.1 Roads

-- 8.1.1 The Area is mainly served by South Lantau Road, which extends from Mui Wo ferry pier to Shek Pik Reservoir.
+- 8.1 Roads - 8.1.1 The Area is mainly served by South Lantau Road, which extends from Mui Wo ferry pier to Shek Pik Reservoir.
 It continues to Tai O via Keung Shan Road and to Tung Chung via Tung Chung Road.
-Accessibility of the Area has been enhanced with the improvement of the existing Tung Chung Road under "Improvement to Tung Chung Road between Lung Tseng Tau and Cheung Sha" project which was completed in 2009.
-Local areas are served by access roads branching off from South Lantau Road. - 8.1.2 Since the Area is intended mainly for recreational development, the present restriction on vehicular use of the roads, i.e. only those vehicles possessed with valid Lantau Closed Road Permits are permitted, is still in force. - 8.2 Footpaths
+Local areas are served by access roads branching off from South Lantau Road. - 8.1.2 Since the Area is intended mainly for recreational development, the present restriction on vehicular use of the roads, i.e. only those vehicles possessed with valid Lantau Closed Road Permits are permitted, is still in force.

+8.2 Footpaths